d4n3sh/thedaneshproject/content/posts/2014-09-29-maybank-swift-code.md

   - 3064753400

 ---
-Maybank&#8217;s SWIFT code if you need to setup a wire transfer from overseas banks.
+Maybank's SWIFT code if you need to setup a wire transfer from overseas banks.

 SWIFT Code: MBBEMYKL
 Bank Name: MALAYAN BANKING BERHAD (MAYBANK)